Can Dogs Eat Fish?

 “Another issue with tuna, and canned tuna specifically, is the carrier oil that is used,” Dr. Wilson says.
 “Tuna packed in water might be ok in small amounts, but it can still be very high in sodium.
 Some tuna is packed in unhealthy oils or seasoned, so you need to be very careful about feeding your dog tuna.”

-Fatty fish like mackerel or sardines, which are featured in the JustFoodForDogs Omega Plus fish oil supplement, are better choices for pet parents seeking the health benefits of fish for their pets.
+Fatty fish like mackerel or sardines, which are featured in the JustFoodForDogs Omega Plus fish oil supplement, may be better choices for pet parents seeking the health benefits of fish for their pets.

 Can Dogs Eat Salmon?